 What about the fiddler who bobs and weaves?
 This can give you a sound that changes drastically from moment to moment, measure to measure.
 In extreme cases, you may need to resort to mounting a miniature condenser mic on the fiddle itself, as many players do for live performance.
 I’ve heard excellent results from the Crown GLM100, and some of the small Audio-Technicas like the AT831b can do a good job too.
+The real standout in this application in recent years is the DPA 4099 d:vote, which comes with a very neat violin mount.
 As always, look for the flattest response, and you’ll need to experiment a lot to find a position that gives good sound without encumbering the fiddler.

 If the problem with violins is screech, the problem with bull-fiddles is boom, that unpitched, inchoate thud that sounds like a bad jukebox on speakers with some bass response, and like nothing at all on speakers without it.
 A good bass fiddle, in person, has beautiful tone, rich and woody, and can serve as a wonderful anchor for a band.
 But how to record that tone?